-The following are simple remedies that can help with many forms of knee pain.
+The treatment for knee pain will depend, to some extent, on the cause of the problem.
+However, the following simple remedies can help with many forms of knee pain.

 2. Strengthening exercises

-Exercises to strengthen the muscles in the upper leg can help to protect the knee joint.
-Known as the quadriceps muscles, these muscles are at the front and sides of the thighs.
+Strengthening the upper leg muscles—the quadriceps muscles—through exercise can help to protect the knee joint.
+These muscles are at the sides and front of the thighs.

-Other exercises that might reduce knee pain include stepping - putting one foot up on a step followed by the other, stepping down again, and repeating the step-ups.
+- Place one foot up on a step, then the other, stepping down again, and repeating the step-ups.

 3. Posture and support

 Measures that can help to minimize knee strain include:

 - avoiding low chairs and couches that you "sink" into

 - sitting on a pillow to raise your seating level, if necessary

 - checking that you have a good sitting posture, without slouching or leaning